Orrery: Modern

-Explanation
+Workings

-All orreries are planetariums or planetaria (alternative plural).
+All orreries are planetariums.
 The term orrery has only existed since 1714.
 A grand orrery is one that includes the outer planets known at the time of its construction.
-The word planetarium has been captured, and now usually refers to hemispherical theatres in which images of the night sky are projected onto an overhead surface.
-Planetariums (orreries) can range widely in size from hand-held to room-sized.
+The word planetarium has shifted meaning, and now usually refers to hemispherical theatres in which images of the night sky are projected onto an overhead surface.
+Orreries can range widely in size from hand-held to room-sized.
 An orrery is used to demonstrate the motion of the planets, while a mechanical device used to predict eclipses and transits is called an astrarium.

 An orrery should properly include the Sun, the Earth and the Moon (plus optionally other planets).
 A model that only includes the Earth, the Moon, and the Sun is called a tellurion or tellurium, and one which only includes the Earth and the Moon is a lunarium.
 A jovilabe is a model of Jupiter and its moons.

 A planetarium will show the orbital period of each planet and the rotation rate, as shown in the table above.
 A tellurion will show the Earth with the Moon revolving around the Sun.
 It will use the angle of inclination of the equator from the table above to show how it rotates around its own axis.
 It will show the Earth's Moon, rotating around the Earth.
 A lunarium is designed to show the complex motions of the Moon as it revolves around the Earth.

 Orreries are usually not built to scale.
 Human orreries, where humans move about as the planets, have also been constructed, but most are temporary.
 There is a permanent human orrery at Armagh Observatory in Northern Ireland, which has the six ancient planets, Ceres, and comets Halley and Encke.
 Uranus and beyond are also shown, but in a fairly limited way.
-Another is at Sky's the Limit Observatory and Nature Center in Twentynine Palms, CA. This is a true to scale (20 billion to one), true to position (accurate to within four days) human orrery.
+Another is at Sky's the Limit Observatory and Nature Center in Twentynine Palms, California; it is a true to scale (20 billion to one), true to position (accurate to within four days) human orrery.
 The first four planets are relatively close to one another, but the next four require a certain amount of hiking in order to visit them.
-A census of all permanent Human Orreries has been initiated by the French group F-HOU with a new effort to study their impact for education in schools.
-A map of known Human Orreries is available.
+A census of all permanent human orreries has been initiated by the French group F-HOU with a new effort to study their impact for education in schools.
+A map of known human orreries is available.

-A normal mechanical clock could be used to produce an extremely simple orrery with the Sun in the centre, Earth on the minute hand and Jupiter on the hour hand; Earth would make 12 revolutions around the Sun for every 1 revolution of Jupiter.
-Jupiter's actual year is 11.86 Earth years long, so this particular example would lose accuracy rapidly.
-A real orrery would be more accurate and include more planets, and would perhaps make the planets rotate as well.
+A normal mechanical clock could be used to produce an extremely simple orrery to demonstrate the principle, with the Sun in the centre, Earth on the minute hand and Jupiter on the hour hand; Earth would make 12 revolutions around the Sun for every 1 revolution of Jupiter.
+As Jupiter's actual year is 11.86 Earth years long, the model would lose accuracy rapidly.